OliverUv/bundled-source/README.md

-Point it to a module, and it'll return the bundled source for that module and its dependencies.
+Point it to a module, and it'll return a string of the bundled source for that module and its dependencies.
+Evaluating that string with `new Function` (NOT `eval`) will give you the exports of your module.

 * Works in bundles bundled with browserify.
 * Works in bundles bundled with webpack.
-* Works in node without having used a bundler IFF you have browserify installed and available in node_modules.
+* Works in node without having used a bundler IFF you have browserify installed and available in node_modules, and your module can be browserified with the `node` and `fullPaths` options.

+Does all these things simultaneously if you follow the calling convention below.

 # Usage